alsanchez86/alsanchez86/README.md

 ### Senior Frontend Architect at [Copyright Clearance Center (CCC)](https://www.copyright.com/)

-Experience in many "frequencies of the spectrum" of software development.
+Software and web applications developer.

-From the management of servers, databases and systems administration, to the design of interfaces, through the complete development of <ins>**frontend**</ins> and <ins>**backend**</ins> web applications, where I carry out most of my activity as a developer.
+Experience across many areas of software development.
+From the management of servers, databases and systems administration, to the design of interfaces, through the complete development of frontend and backend web applications, where I carry out most of my activity as a developer.

 Team worker, decisive, knowledgeable about good practices and clean code.